Weather Egypt in April

 What about crowds and costs?

 You can expect a couple spikes in tourist crowds in April, particularly around Easter.
-Families come for the holiday break, which means crowded museums, busy Nile cruises, and higher prices for accommodations and tours.
+Families come for the vacation break, which means crowded museums, busy Nile cruises, and higher prices for accommodations and tours.
 Around this time Luxor and the Valley of the Kings will feel extra congested, and flights can get pricey if you don’t plan ahead.
 That said, the rest of the month you'll find just moderate crowds.
+If you're still deciding, see our guide to the best time to visit Egypt.

 Things to do in Egypt in April